openziti/ziti-doc/docusaurus/docs/learn/introduction/30-openziti-is-software.md

 ## Clients

-OpenZiti clients are any code that uses an OpenZiti SDK to connect to an OpenZiti Network.
+OpenZiti clients are any code that uses an OpenZiti SDK to connect to a network.
 The OpenZiti project can provide these applications or be custom-built by any software developer.
 They rely directly upon an OpenZiti SDK, indirectly on the Edge, and subsequently the Fabric.
 They can serve as the initiating client or terminating host for services.
 Clients may or may not expose extension points - it is at the author's discretion.